NATIONAL Standardized Organic Curriculum

 Designed for the Organic Workforce Ecosystem

-• Organic certifiers seeking workforce development pathways
+• Organic certifiers seeking workforce development and training pathways

-• Community colleges and universities
+• Community colleges and universities expanding agriculture and compliance programs

-• Extension and adult education programs
+• Extension programs and adult education providers

-• Workforce development partners
+• Workforce development organizations and partners

 ORGANIC SECTOR ALIGNMENT